moonsdust/SheepJumpAI/README.md

 ## How The Game Works (Work in Progress)

-Currently 100 sheep/100 neural networks spawn and one of them are eliminated when they hit a fence.
-If there are 0 sheep left, the game is over and when there are 2 sheep left, a new generation of sheep (100 sheeps) are created.
-Refresh your browser to spawn a new group of 100 sheep.
+Currently 10 sheep, each with a neural network attached to them, will spawn and one of them are eliminated when they hit a fence.
+If there are 0 sheep left, the game is over and when there are 2 sheep left, a new generation of sheep (10 sheep) are created.
+Refresh your browser to spawn a new group of 10 sheep.

 ## How the Genetic Algorithm Works